michalizn/Digital-electronics-2./Labs/01-tools/README.md

 #define LED_GREEN   PB5 // AVR pin where green LED is connected
 #define SHORT_DELAY 500 // Delay in milliseconds
 #define LONG_DELAY  1000 // Delay in milliseconds
-#define W_DELAY     300 // Delay in milliseconds
-#define A_DELAY     100 // Delay in milliseconds
+#define MID_DELAY     250 // Delay in milliseconds
 #ifndef F_CPU           // Preprocessor directive allows for conditional
                         // compilation.
 The #ifndef means "if not defined".
 # define F_CPU 16000000 // CPU frequency in Hz required for delay